praneshs2003/FLAMES_Application/README.md

 Implements the FLAMES algorithm.

 3️⃣: __Detailed Code Explanation:__
-__HTML Structure__
+🔹 __HTML Structure__
-__Form:__ The form contains input fields for "Your Name" and "Your Crush's Name", along with submit and clear buttons.
+🔹 __Form:__ The form contains input fields for "Your Name" and "Your Crush's Name", along with submit and clear buttons.
-__Result Display:__ A span element is used to display the FLAMES result.
+🔹 __Result Display:__ A span element is used to display the FLAMES result.

 __CSS Styling:__
-__Body:__ The body has a radial gradient background transitioning from pink to light blue.
+🔹 __Body:__ The body has a radial gradient background transitioning from pink to light blue.
-__Form:__ The form has a linear gradient background transitioning from white to pink, with padding for better alignment.
+🔹 __Form:__ The form has a linear gradient background transitioning from white to pink, with padding for better alignment.
-__Buttons:__ The submit and clear buttons have shadow effects, rounded corners, and color transitions on hover and active states.
+🔹__Buttons:__ The submit and clear buttons have shadow effects, rounded corners, and color transitions on hover and active states.

 __JavaScript Functions:__
-__clearnames(e):__ Clears the input fields when the clear button is clicked.
+🔹 __clearnames(e):__ Clears the input fields when the clear button is clicked.
-__findResult(boy, girl, count):__ Calculates the FLAMES result based on the names and updates the result display with appropriate background color and text.
+🔹 __findResult(boy, girl, count):__ Calculates the FLAMES result based on the names and updates the result display with appropriate background color and text.
-__flames(e):__ Handles form submission, validates input, calculates the count for the FLAMES game, and calls findResult to display the result.
+🔹 __flames(e):__ Handles form submission, validates input, calculates the count for the FLAMES game, and calls findResult to display the result.